Tools, Training and Time. How to help non-web colleagues create better content, images, PDFs and more.

 I see it again and again.
 Web teams are completely overwhelmed.
 Volumes are so high that their most important decision is choosing what *not* to do.

-In another article I described a practical method web teams can use to decide what to work on - and what to ignore.
+In another article I described a practical method web teams can use to decide what to ignore.

 But the demands keep on coming.